+Fee and commission income arises from a diverse range of services that the Group provides to its customers.
 Fee and commission income can be divided into two categories: fee and commission income from transaction services which is recognized at the point in time when the transaction takes place, and fee and commission income from services which is recognized over the time as the services are provided.
 Fee and commission income from transaction services includes fees on credit card business, fees and commissions on the securities business, underwriting fees, brokerage fees, investment trusts sales commissions, fees on funds transfer and collection services, loan syndication fees for arranging a loan and fee and commission income from other services.
 Fee and commission income from services that are provided over a period of time includes fiduciary fees, investment fund management fees, loan commitments fees from which specific lending is unlikely to be drawn down and fee and commission income from other services.